JanakiSubu/Machine-Learning-for-Credit-Card-Fraud-Detection/README.md

 pip install pandas numpy matplotlib seaborn scikit-learn imbalanced-learn scipy
 ```

-## Dataset

-The dataset used in this project consists of transactions labeled as fraudulent or non-fraudulent.
-It includes features such as transaction amount, location details, merchant information, and more.
-The dataset is split into training and test sets for model evaluation.
+##Dataset

+The dataset used for this project can be downloaded from the following sources:

+FraudTrain.csv: This CSV file contains training data with transaction details.

+FraudTest.csv: This CSV file contains test data for evaluating the model.

+##Instructions to Download the Dataset

+To download the dataset for this project, follow these steps:

+Click [here](https://www.kaggle.com/datasets/kartik2112/fraud-detection) to download the training and test dataset (FraudTrain.csv & FraudTest.csv).
+Save the downloaded CSV file to your local machine.

 ## Exploratory Data Analysis (EDA)